profitviews/crypto-stock/README.md

 The key concept behind this arbitrage strategy is comparing the implied price of Bitcoin from IBIT shares against the real-time Bitcoin perpetual futures market on BitMEX.
 When these two prices diverge significantly, an arbitrage opportunity arises.

+It's important to note that some differences between the IBIT implied price and perpetual futures are expected due to factors such as market liquidity, trading hours, and underlying market structures.
+While these nuances are interesting and relevant, we won't delve deeply into them in this particular blog.

+Further, we use prices from [IEX](https://www.iexexchange.io/) which are real-time, but represent only a small fraction of the market (it is available for free).

 ProfitView's Python-based algorithmic trading interface provides the flexibility to develop complex automated strategies.
 Below, we'll explore the technical solution we've created for monitoring and acting upon these price differentials.
 The code below is in this repo at [`ProfitView/crypto-stock-signal.py`](/ProfitView/crypto-stock-signal.py).
 It uses library `venues` which is in [`my/venues.py`](/my/venues.py).
 Make sure you installe the [requirements](/requirements.txt).

 ## Technical Setup with ProfitView